ImmunityBio Inc. (IBRX) Shares Down Despite Recent Market Volatility

-ImmunityBio Inc. (NASDAQ: IBRX)’s stock price has decreased by 0.00 compared to its previous closing price of 1.41.
-Nevertheless, the company has seen a loss of -2.08% in its stock price over the last five trading days.
+ImmunityBio Inc. (NASDAQ: IBRX)’s stock price has decreased by -11.68 compared to its previous closing price of 1.84.
+However, the company has experienced a 13.64% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in ImmunityBio Inc. (NASDAQ: IBRX) Right Now?